nhost/nhost/README.md

 ### Apple Silicon (M1)

-You can use the CLI binary without any issues on M1, except after your project is initialized, then change the GraphQL Engine image in your `{project_root}/nhost/config.yaml` to `fedormelexin/graphql-engine-arm64`.
+You can use the CLI binary without any issues on M1 chip, except after your project is initialized, then change the `hasura` GraphQL Engine image in your `{project_root}/nhost/config.yaml` to `fedormelexin/graphql-engine-arm64`.

 This is because Hasura has still not released an M1 optimized version for their GraphQL engine image, and the current one has some issues running natively on M1.

-The `fedormelexin/graphql-engine-arm64` will temporarily resolve the issue and run Hasura GraphQL engine using Rosetta on your machine, until Hasura launched an M1 optimized image.
+The `fedormelexin/graphql-engine-arm64` will temporarily resolve the issue and run Hasura GraphQL engine using Rosetta on your machine, until Hasura launches an M1 optimized image.

 This will not cause any issues/changes in your project's production environment since the `nhost/config.yaml` file is only used for local development.
-This workaround is only to ease out the pain in your local development environment.
+This workaround is only to ease out the pain in your local development experience.

 # Getting Started